 Not Only Have a Natural Camouflage, But Can Also Alter Their Skin Brightness at Will

-Hemidactylus turcicus is the scientific name for Mediterranean house Geckos.
+Hemidactylus turcicus is the scientific name for the Mediterranean house Geckos.
 As the name suggests, they inhabit regions around the Mediterranean Sea.
 It has spread to Europe and America thanks to its adaptability.
-It can inhabit deserts, rural areas, suburban areas and other areas with extreme environmental conditions.
-This makes them habitable in most home set ups as pets.
+It can inhabit deserts, rural areas, suburban areas, and other areas with extreme environmental conditions.
+This makes them habitable in most home setups as pets.

 The Mediterranean house Gecko has a granular, velvety skin.
 Their skin coloration is mainly gray though some also have brownish red and bright red spots.
 These geckos not only have a natural camouflage, but can also alter their skin brightness at will.
 Their body is cylindrical in shape.
 In some cases, they appear squat and flattened on the upper side.
 Perhaps these adaptive features have enabled the Mediterranean house Geckos (hemidactylus), to colonize diverse habitats successfully.

 These nocturnal reptiles will spend their daytime hiding in cracks and beneath rocks.
 They will emerge at night to hunt for insects.
 Mostly they will hide near night-lights, waiting for insects attracted to the light.
 Their sticky pads enable them to climb great heights and easily negotiate steep walls.

 Mediterranean house Geckos arguably have the greatest potential as pets, thanks to their adaptive capabilities.
 You can therefore breed them with other geckos to give offspring that are more amazing.
 You would do well to try to come up with more morphs, at the same time retaining the old breeds for excellence.